dataswift/open-source-developer-portal/app/resources/dwolla-js/instant-account-verification.md

 # Dwolla.js

 ## Using Dwolla.js for Instant Account Verification (IAV)
 For white label partners, `dwolla.js` has the added function of facilitating Instant Account Verification (IAV) on their Customer's bank or credit union account.
-By calling a separate function `dwolla.iav.start()`, the white label partner application can render the IAV flow within a specified container. `dwolla.iav.start()` allows for customization through configurable options such as: `stylesheets` which represents a list of CSS stylesheets for styling the IAV flow, and `fallbackToMicrodeposits` which gives your user the option fallback to selecting the micro-deposit method of bank verification within the IAV flow.
+By calling a separate function `dwolla.iav.start()`, the white label partner application can render the IAV flow within a specified container. `dwolla.iav.start()` allows for customization through configurable options such as: `stylesheets` which represents a list of CSS stylesheets for styling the IAV flow, and `fallbackToMicroDeposits` which gives your user the option fallback to selecting the micro-deposit method of bank verification within the IAV flow.

 <ol class="alerts">
     <li class="alert icon-alert-info">Read more about how to use dwolla.js to quickly add and verify a white label Customer’s bank account in the <a href="/resources/funding-source-verification/instant-account-verification.html">funding source verification</a> resource article.</li>